NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

    When pinning MPI processes to specific cores, any threads the process will create will run on *the same physical core* as the MPI process.
-When running mutiple threads per MPI process, the more reliable way of fixing core affinity is to allow the job scheduler to allocate the CPUs for the MPI processes (possibly modified with the ``--distribution`` option, see below), and then to bind the threads within each process.
+When running multiple threads per MPI process, the more reliable way of fixing core affinity is to allow the job scheduler to allocate the CPUs for the MPI processes (possibly modified with the ``--distribution`` option, see below), and then to bind the threads within each process.

 *Binding threads*

-To bind threads to specific cores the batch script needs to set the environment variables `OMP_PROC_BIND <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fPROC_005fBIND.html>`_ and `OMP_NUM_PLACES <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fPLACES.html#OMP_005fPLACES>`_.
+To bind OpenMP threads to specific cores the batch script needs to set the environment variables `OMP_PROC_BIND <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fPROC_005fBIND.html>`_ and `OMP_NUM_PLACES <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fPLACES.html#OMP_005fPLACES>`_.
 The first of the variables simply needs to be set to *TRUE*, for the second